zaidk26/CsvToXlsx/CsvToXlsx/ReadMe.txt

 01/12/2019  => Formated to Date (enter desired format in CMD)

+* To force a field which has digits to format as text, append to field: !#TEXT#!
 *numbers starting with 0 or greater that 15 characters are processed as text

 =====================================================================================================================================================================